Circular (Yet Sound) Proofs: Circular Proofs

-Just like ordinary proofs are natually represented by directed acyclic graphs, circular pre-proofs are natually represented by directed graphs; see Figure~\ref{fig:circularpreproof}.
-For each pair $(i,j)$ in $M$ there is a \emph{backedge} from the formula-vertex of $A_i$ to the formula-vertex of the bud formula $A_j$; note that $A_j = A_i$ by definition.
-By contracting the backedges of a circular pre-proof we get an ordinary directed graph with cycles.
-If $\Pi$ is a circular pre-proof, we use $G(\Pi)$ to denote this graph, which we call the \emph{compact graph representation of $\Pi$}.
-Note that $G(\Pi)$ is a bipartite graph with all its edges pointing from a formula-vertex to an inference-vertex, or vice-versa.
-When $\Pi$ is clear from the context, we write $I$ and $J$ for the sets of inference- and formula-vertices of $G(\Pi)$, respectively, and $N^-(u)$ and $N^+(u)$ for the sets of in- and out-neighbours of a vertex $u$ of $G(\Pi)$, respectively.
+A \emph{circular pre-proof} is a directed graph with two types of vertices: formula-vertices and inference-vertices.
+All edges of the graph go from a formula-vertex to an inference-vertex, or from an inference-vertex to a formula-vertex.
+Thus, the graph is \emph{bipartite}.
+Each formula-vertex is labelled by a formula, and each inference-vertex is labelled by an instance of an inference rule that has the formulas that label its in-neighbors as premises, and the formulas that label its out-neighbors as conclusions.
+If~$\Pi$ is a pre-proof, we use~$G(\Pi)$ to denote the underlying bipartite graph, ignoring the labels.
+When~$\Pi$ is clear from the context, we write~$I$ and~$J$ for the sets of inference- and formula-vertices of~$G(\Pi)$, respectively, and~$N^-(u)$ and~$N^+(u)$, respectively, for the sets of in- and out-neighbours of a vertex~$u$ of~$G(\Pi)$.
+Figure~\ref{fig:circularpreproof} illustrates these definitions.

-In general, circular pre-proofs need not be sound; see Figure~\ref{fig:circularunsound} for an example of an unsound circular pre-proof.
+By the correspondence between proofs and their dags as defined in Section~\ref{sec:prelim}, a circular pre-proof whose underlying graph is a dag is just the same as an ordinary proof.
+However, general circular pre-proofs need not be sound; see Figure~\ref{fig:circularunsound} for an example of an unsound circular pre-proof.
 In order to ensure soundness we need to require a global condition~as~defined~next.